 “It was a sign of hope, like Noah’s Ark.”
-Community remembrances like this add to an exhibit at Gallery Aferro exploring work by Kea Tawana, the artist who built an imposing Ark in Newark’s Central Ward in the mid-1980s.
-Kea’s Ark was made from building materials from the decaying buildings in the neighborhood, and the 3-story Ark became a focal point for discussions of urban blight and renewal.
+Community remembrances like this added to a 2016 exhibit at Gallery Aferro exploring work by Kea Tawana, the artist who built an imposing Ark in Newark’s Central Ward in the mid-1980s.
+Kea’s Ark was made from materials salvaged from the decaying buildings in the neighborhood, and the 3-story Ark became a focal point for national discussions of urban blight and renewal.
 Kea also created stained glass windows, maintained a vast personal archive, and designed a utopian city.
-“Kea’s Ark of Newark: A Life in Works” is a joint project of Gallery Aferro and the Clement A. Price Institute on Ethnicity, Culture, and the Modern Experience at Rutgers University-Newark.
-The exhibit sheds new light on an artist who followed her own vision.
+“Kea’s Ark of Newark: A Life in Works” was a joint project of Gallery Aferro and the Clement A. Price Institute on Ethnicity, Culture, and the Modern Experience at Rutgers University-Newark.
+The exhibit shed new light on an artist who followed her own vision.

 Produced by Susan Wallner, Videography by Joe Conlon.